When troubleshooting cert-manager your best friend is

 $ kubectl describe issuer <Issuer name> $ kubectl describe clusterissuer <ClusterIssuer name>

-These will allow you to to get any error messages regarding accounts or network issues with your issuer.
+These will allow you to get any error messages regarding accounts or network issues with your issuer.
+Troubleshooting ACME issuers is described in more detail in Troubleshooting Issuing ACME Certificates.

 4. ACME Troubleshooting